GateNLP/gateplugin-LearningFramework/Overview.md

 ### Miscellaneous other pages:

+* [DNN Preparation](DNN/Preparation) how to install Python and prepare for using the Pytorch/Keras backends
-* [WrapperConfig](DNN/WrapperConfig) documents the wrapper configuration file for the Pytorch and Keras backends
+* [DNN WrapperConfig](DNN/WrapperConfig) documents the wrapper configuration file for the Pytorch and Keras backends